 Today, more and more patients can expect to see computers instead of clipboards when they hop onto the exam-room table, thanks to the adoption of health information technology (HIT) by U.S. health care providers and hospitals.

-By 2014, it is estimated that the majority of hospitals, doctors' offices, and medical centers nationwide will store health information electronically.
+These days, the majority of hospitals, doctors' offices, and medical centers nationwide store health information electronically.
+Soon, all of them will, and the days of the clipboard will be done for good.

 Information stored within an EHR can include a patient's medical history (including immunization status, test results, and growth and development records), health insurance and billing information, and other health-related data.